 Neural Activation of the Heart and Blood Vessels

 As shown in the following table, activation of sympathetic efferent nerves to the heart increases heart rate (positive chronotropy), contractility (positive inotropy), rate of relaxation (increased lusitropy), and conduction velocity (positive dromotropy).
-Parasympathetic effects are opposite.
-Parasympathetic effects on inotropy are weak in the ventricle, but relatively strong in the atria.
-When the body activates the sympathetic system, it generally down regulates parasympathetic activity, and visa versa, so that the activities of these two branches of the autonomic nervous system respond reciprocally.
+Parasympathetic effects are the opposite.
+Parasympathetic effects on inotropy are weak in the ventricle, but more pronounced in the atria.
+When the body activates the sympathetic system, it diminishes parasympathetic activity, and vice versa, so that the activities of these two branches of the autonomic nervous system respond reciprocally.

 In blood vessels, sympathetic activation constricts arteries and arterioles (resistance vessels), which increases vascular resistance and decreases distal blood flow.
-When this occurs throught the body, the increased vascular resistance causes arterial pressure to increase.
-Sympathetic-induced constriction of veins (capacitance vessels) decreases venous compliance and blood volume, and thereby increases venous pressure.
+When this occurs throughout the body, the increased vascular resistance causes arterial pressure to increase.
+Sympathetic-induced constriction of veins (capacitance vessels) decreases venous compliance and blood volume and increases venous pressure.
 Most blood vessels in the body do not have parasympathetic innervation.
-However, parasympathetic nerves do innervate salivary glands, gastrointestinal glands, and genital erectile tissue where they cause vasodilation.
+However, parasympathetic nerves do innervate salivary glands, gastrointestinal glands, and genital erectile tissue, where they cause vasodilation.

 |Chronotropy (rate)||+ + +||− − −|

 Relative magnitude of responses is depicted by the number of + or - signs.
 1 More pronounced in atria than ventricles.
 2 Major vasodilator effects only in specific organs such as genitalia.

 The actions of autonomic nerves are mediated by the release of neurotransmitters that bind to specific cardiac receptors and vascular receptors.
 These receptors are coupled to signal transduction pathways that evoke changes in cellular function.